Apple Watch 6 release date, price, news and features

 The Apple Watch 6 has just been unveiled by Apple, and below we've got all the details you need to know about the new wearable's design, specs and features.

-Below, we'll be talking you through all the core details, specs and updates that Apple has revealed at its big event.
-You should check out our Apple event live blog if you're interested in the biggest announcements.
+Below, we'll take you through all the core details, specs and updates that Apple has revealed at its big event.
+Check out our Apple event live blog if you want to follow along as more devices are announced.

 Cut to the chase